 Two Actors From Netflix's 'The Chosen One' Killed in Mexico Car Crash

+Two Actors From 'The Chosen One' Killed in Mexico Car Crash, Netflix is 'Deeply Saddened'

 Two actors on the Netflix series The Chosen One died during a horrific car crash in Mexico that also resulted in six production members injured.